PsCushman/deep-learning-challenge/README.md

 Additionally, I used a single neuron in the output layer (units=1) with a sigmoid activation function (activation="sigmoid") to model the binary classification problem.
 The sigmoid activation function maps the output to a range between 0 and 1, representing the probability of the positive class.

-In summary, the model architecture with the chosen number of neurons, layers, and activation functions aimed to strike a balance between complexity and simplicity, allowing the model to learn and generalize well on the given classification task.
+In summary, the model architecture with the chosen number of neurons, layers, and activation functions attempt to balance complexity and simplicity, allowing the model to learn and generalize well on the given classification task.

 *Were you able to achieve the target model performance?*